 I would not recommend to take a dog on this route.
-You will see some images of my dog Duchess, but I have not taken her up this route.
-I love Sneffels area, and hike frequently in the basin.
+You will see some images of my dog Duchess.
+I have

-From the town of Ouray, head south on U.S. 550 for 0.3 mile from the south end of Main Street, and turn right onto the Camp Bird Mine Road.
+From the town of Ouray, head south on U.S. 550 (=Million Dollar Highway) for 0.3 mile from the south end of Main Street, and turn right onto the Camp Bird Mine Road.
 Cross the upper bridge over the Uncompahgre Gorge (= location of Ouray Ice Park during the winter) at 0.4 mile and continue on the dirt road up Canyon Creek to a junction at 4.9 miles (9,620 feet).
 The road stays open in the winter up to Senator Gulch (about 4.5 miles).
 Continue up the road past some active mines.
-Take the right fork and head up Sneffels Creek (road is marked Yankee Boy Basin) to a parking area at 8.3 miles. =Toilet Trailhead parking lot.
+Take the right fork and head up Sneffels Creek (road is marked Yankee Boy Basin) to a parking area at 8.3 miles = "Toilet Trailhead" parking lot.

 Note that the road becomes progressively rougher as you proceed, and the drive to the parking area requires a 4WD vehicle.
-It is possible to drive considerably further up this road, but are we climbers or four-wheelers?
+It is possible to drive considerably further up this road, but are we climbers or jeepers?
 The road is popular with four-wheelers and jeeps in the summer, and there can be a lot of traffic especially on weekends.
 If you choose to drive to the end of the road you can make it up to a high parking area (the end of the road, right below Kismet and Mount Sneffels) at 12,314 feet, and above Wright's lake.

 Toilet Trailhead also provides access to other mountains in the area: Teakettle, Coffeepot, Potosi, Cirque Mountain, Gilpin Peak etc.